 Staff cannot ask about the person’s disability, require medical documentation, require a special identification card or training documentation for the dog, or ask that the dog demonstrate its ability to perform the work or task.

 Service animals must always be under the control of the handler.
-This means that a service animal must always be on a harness or leash or tether of some sort while in public places, unless the individual’s disability prevents using these devices or these devices interfere with the service animal’s safe, effective performance of tasks.
+This means that a service animal may not wander and must always be on a harness or leash or tether of some sort while in public places, unless the individual’s disability prevents using these devices or these devices interfere with the service animal’s safe, effective performance of tasks.
 In those cases, the individual must maintain control of the animal through voice, signal, or other effective controls.

 Service Animals in Training